 The next day, Professor R joined Brother Andrew and me as we drove to Nazareth to visit Elias Chacour, a Melkite priest.
-On the drive, the two friends talked about the current situation among the Palestinians, and Brother Andrew asked the professor to set up a meeting with the Grand Mufti in Jerusalem.
+On the drive, the two friends talked about the current situation of Christianity in Palestine, and Brother Andrew asked the professor to set up a meeting with the Grand Mufti in Jerusalem.
 He was constantly learning and seeking to influence well-placed Muslim leaders with the gospel.
 He was never shy about presenting biblical views, yet he listened more than talked.

 On the drive back to Bethlehem, the professor and I got acquainted.
 What do two strangers from different cultures and religions discuss?
 We talked about our families and careers.
 In the process, I discovered he was a writer, something we both shared.
 There was a connection.
 I told him about the new book I was writing with Brother Andrew.
 He said he had published three novels and gave me a synopsis of the stories.
 I would have liked to have read one of them, but they were in Arabic.

 Later that week, Brother Andrew and I hosted Professor R and his wife, along with Bishara and his wife Selwa, for dinner at a Chinese restaurant in Bethlehem.
 In better times, this restaurant had been a lively meeting place, but we were the only customers that night.
 I took the opportunity to ask the professor questions about Islam.
 After all, he lectured on Islam in various universities.
 He graciously answered many questions about the tenants of the faith.